rdfostrich/article-jws2018-ostrich/content/related-work.md

 on the [Memento protocol](cite:cites memento) for retrieving prior versions of certain HTTP resources.
 It is a hybrid CB/IC approach as it starts by storing a dataset snapshot, after which only deltas are stored for each consecutive version, as shown in [](#regular-delta-chain).
-When the chain becomes too long, or other conditions are fulfilled, a new snapshot is created for the next version.
-This avoids long version reconstruction times.
+When the chain becomes too long, or other conditions are fulfilled, a new snapshot is created for the next version to avoid long version reconstruction times.

 Results show that this is an effective way of [reducing version reconstruction times](cite:cites tailr), in particular for many versions.